SipByMeDev/deploy-vm-google-cloud/README.md

 ```bash
 gcloud compute instances list
 ````
--Find the VM's external IP address and put into your browser to fetch the page.
+- Find the VM's external IP address and put into your browser to fetch the page.

 ## Troubleshooting.
 Common issues and resolutions: